Nikolaj Majorov: 2024–2025 season

-Reitan/Majorov started the season by competing on the 2024–25 ISU Challenger Series, placing ninth at the 2024 CS Denis Ten Memorial Challenge, sixth at the 2024 CS Nepela Memorial, and ninth at the 2024 CS Warsaw Cup.
+Reitan/Majorov started the season by competing on the 2024–25 Challenger Series, placing ninth at the 2024 CS Denis Ten Memorial Challenge, sixth at the 2024 CS Nepela Memorial, and ninth at the 2024 CS Warsaw Cup.

 In December, they won their second consecutive national title at the 2025 Swedish Championships.
 They followed up this result by winning silver at the 2025 Bavarian Open.
 Going on to compete at the 2025 European Championships in Tallinn, Estonia, Reitan/Majorov finished the event in seventeenth place.
 They then went on to win gold at the 2025 Maria Olszewska Memorial.

 Reitan/Majorov finished the season by competing at the 2025 World Championships in Boston, Massachusetts, United States.
 They placed twenty-fifth in the rhythm dance and did not advance to the free dance segment.

+2025–26 season: Milano Cortina Olympics

+Reitan/Majorov opened their season by competing at the final Olympic qualifying event, the 2025 Skate to Milano, finishing fifth overall.
+They were subsequently named as the first alternates for the 2026 Winter Olympic ice dance team.

+They then went on to compete on the 2025–26 Challenger Series, winning bronze at the 2025 CS Denis Ten Memorial Challenge.
+One month later, they competed at the 2025 CS Warsaw Cup but withdrew following the rhythm dance.

+In early December, it was announced that Skating Finland had given up their second ice dance berth for the 2026 Winter Olympics.
+As a result, the Olympic spot was given to Reitan/Majorov, making it the first time in history that a Swedish ice dance team had qualified for the Winter Olympics.
+Whether Reitan/Majorov can accept this berth will be dependent on if Reitan will be able to obtain Swedish citizenship before the end of January.
+That same month, the team won their third consecutive national title at the 2026 Swedish Championships.

+In early January, it was announced that Reitan had managed to obtain Swedish citizenship, making her and Majorov eligible to compete at the upcoming Olympics.
+In addition, Majorov became the first ever figure skater to qualify for both the singles and ice dance disciplines at the Winter Olympic Games.
+That same month, Reitan/Majorov finished thirteenth at the 2026 European Championships in Sheffield, England, United Kingdom.
+In February, they competed the 2026 Winter Olympics placing 19th at the rhythm dance and 20th in the free dance for a 20th place finish.
+Furthermore, Majorov became the first ever figure skater to reach the final segment in both singles and ice dance at the Winter Olympics.
+In March, Reitan and Majorov closed their season at the 2026 World Figure Skating Championships in Prague, finishing 29th.